kbase/groups/README.md

 group listable (see custom fields below) are included.
 If the user is a member of the group, all group listable fields are included.

-`rescnt` is empty for users that are not a member of the group.
+`rescount` is empty for users that are not a member of the group.

 ### Create a group